GRAINS-Soybeans firm on drier long-term Midwest forecast, China demand

 Soybean futures also drew support from USDA confirmation on Monday of renewed buying by China, first reported by Reuters on Friday, the country's largest scale purchases in 4-1/2 months.

-(Additional reporting by Nigel Hunt in London and Colin Packham in Canberra, Editing by Sherry Jacob-Phillips and Steve Orlofsky)
+(Additional reporting by Nigel Hunt in London and Colin Packham in Canberra, Editing by Sherry Jacob-Phillips, Steve Orlofsky and Richard Chang)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285; Reuters Messaging: karl.plume.thomsonreuters.com@reuters.net))